jasontyu/carbon-calculator-next-ts/README.md

 ### Workflows
 * `main` branch is protected - must contribute via Pull Request (PR)
-* CI checks (build lint and tests) are configured via GitHub workflow to run on PR and block merge if failing
+* CI checks (lint and tests) are configured via GitHub workflow to run on PR and block merge if failing
 * In parallel, PR branches are auto-built and deployed as preview sites

 ### Lint configuration